 The first year we all got together, everyone turned up and I could see a couple of them nudging each other as if to say, ‘What is this stuff?
 I thought he was supposed to be doing all right!’
 One girl suggested I give everything a fresh coat of paint, while another gave my beautiful Georgian chair a good shake before she sat on it.
 It’s safe to say that not all garden antiques are for everyone but, whatever your taste, some make a good investment.

 If you ever find anything by these top names, you really do have the ‘Rolls-Royce’ of garden antiques.
 Because of this, they are also among the most copied.
-Some will be convincing, not least because garden pieces are likely to have been left outside for 25 years, so check out my tips on spotting a fake (below).
+Some will be convincing, not least because garden furniture is likely to have been left outside for 25 years, so check out my tips on spotting a fake.

 Finally, a note of caution.
 Garden antiques are the only pieces we leave outdoors, so it’s no surprise there’s a roaring trade in nicked stuff.
 Whatever you buy, keep the receipt, get the seller to write down as much detail as possible, write your name and address on the bottom in indelible pen, and photograph the piece.
 Now all you have to do is organise the next garden party!

 - For every true Coalbrookdale there are around 500 or so copies on the market.
 Real benches have a crispness in the detail, and a depth and rigidity to the casting.
 Copies are made from creating moulds that are used again and again so they lose that crispness.
 A fake can look as if it’s slightly melted when arranged next to an original.

 - If it looks new, it probably is.
 A sign is any metric nuts and bolts that hold the bench together.
 Early Coalbrookdales were cast rather than bolted, and an original will be made out of six or seven elements – a copy will be made of two or three.